The IBU wishes everyone a Merry Christmas and a Happy New Year 2026.

 Courses in Management Accounting

-Together with Porsche AG, the LS for Management Accounting is conducting a case study on the topic of "Investments in decarbonization measures".
-You can make your own business decisions and experience the challenges of investing in climate-friendly technologies.
-You will analyze various options for action and discuss their impact on costs, CO₂ emissions and strategic goals.
-We look forward to receiving your registration by 30.11.2025 by email to letmathe@kit.edu
+Together with Porsche AG, the Chair of Management Accounting conducted a case study on “Investments in decarbonization measures.”
+Students made business decisions themselves and experienced, hands-on, the challenges of investing in climate-friendly technologies.
+They analyzed different courses of action and discussed their implications for costs, CO₂ emissions, and strategic goals.

 Courses in Management Accounting_rdax_1024x595_98s.jpg)